jimy84/hello-world/README.md

 # hello-world
-My first steps on GitHub.. following the initial tutorial /nNew info, for branch "readme-edit"
+My first steps on GitHub.. following the initial tutorial.
+New info, for branch "readme-edit".